 Culture change will only come in the mid-market when PLM concepts become a commodity for companies too.
 The change will come, driven by ENOVIA SmarTeam with their mid market solutions.
-But we all know changes take time – as you can see in the following movie
+But we all know changes take time.

 I will talk in my next posts in more details on PLM-ERP issues.
 FYI the customer mentioned in the beginning decided to keep the manufacturing BOM definition in SAP as this is what they understood and people decided not to take the risk with PLM.